ryuunoakaihitomi/PowerAct/README.md

 **In theory, the library should not throw an exception at any time.**

-* Additional setup for some functions depend on Accessibility Service.
+* Additional setup for some functions that depend on Accessibility Service.

 Create [`res/values/poweract_config.xml`](library/src/main/res/values/public.xml)